Link Search Menu Expand Document

 PropertyHandlerMapper.Add(typeof(DateTime), new DateTimeKindToUtcPropertyHandler(), true);

-Or, use the FluentMapper class type level mapping.
-Again, it also uses the PropertyHandlerMapper underneath.
+Or use the FluentMapper class for type-level mapping, which also uses PropertyHandlerMapper internally.

 FluentMapper